 Millions of displaced people have poor access to energy.
 Power management in camps as well as in other areas of displaced populations is often expensive, carbon-intensive and wasteful.

-The Moving Energy Initiative (MEI) is anticipated to contribute towards improved access to sustainable energy for displaced people, for domestic and commercial purposes, and safe, reliable, secure and more efficient energy solutions for the administrative and public service facilities.
+The Moving Energy Initiative (MEI) contributed towards improved access to sustainable energy for displaced people, for domestic and commercial purposes, and safe, reliable, secure and more efficient energy solutions for the administrative and public service facilities.

-These local activities focus on demonstrating new approaches, directed towards delivering practical improvements in sustainable energy access for refugees and host communities.
+These local activities focused on demonstrating new approaches, directed towards delivering practical improvements in sustainable energy access for refugees and host communities.

 Throughout the 28-month programme, IMC has undertaken the following: